Press Release: Securing the Supply Chain

 TT Club's Risk Management Director, Peregrine Storrs-Fox, believes there are a number of practical benefits to be gained from adopting ISO 28000.
 "The standard has been designed to incorporate most of the requirements of the various security regulations and initiatives now in force, so by adopting ISO 28000, operators will automatically be complying with these regulations - it's a sort of security one-stop-shop", says Storrs-Fox.

-encourage its members to adopt ISO 28000.
+The TT Club continues to encourage its members to adopt ISO 28000.
 The standard offers a systematic approach to security management that can both improve operational capabilities and increase confidence on the part of customers and regulators.
 All businesses that are reliant on the supply chain for business continuity will benefit by adopting the sound management principles in ISO 28000.

 Storrs-Fox asserts that ISO 28000 offers a different approach to supply chain security, "If you look at security from an operational management perspective, and integrate it with your management systems, then you can start to see how it can work for you and bring benefits.
 It's a question of making security part of the way you manage your business", he went on.
 In the longer term, being certified to ISO 28000 is likely to deliver competitive advantage.
 Customers will be more inclined to contract with those who are following good practice in security matters.
 It will demonstrate to customers, business partners and employees a company's commitment to effective security practices and the protection of their personnel, goods and assets.